 The wood procurement

 Native German woods such as alder, birch, maple and lime, are selected from local sawmills.
 The trees are from the annual timber harvest in the local forests.
-Healthy timbers, cut into the required strengths, dried and stored properly, are the source materials which gives the final product a high strength and long life.
+Healthy timbers, cut into the required lengths, dried and stored properly, are the source materials which gives the final product a high strength and long life.

 From wood purchasing to the the Milling Machine.
 Here the boards are sawed and then milled into single figures in their raw form.